GabeMorano/Portfolio_MC_Simulation/README.md

 ## Methods

-This project focuses on reading, organizing and manipulating dataframes retrieved using an Alpaca API using Pandas.
-Quantitative analysis is conducted to calculate the risk metrics and performance of each portfolio.
-Daily returns are used to calculate the Sharpe ratios for each portfolio.
+This project focuses on reading, organizing and manipulating dataframes retrieved using an Alpaca API.
+Pandas is used to conduct a quantitative analysis is conducted to calculate the risk metrics and performance of the given crypto savings account.

-Then, a custom portfolio is build and compared to the given portfolios and the S&P500.
-This new porfolio is built from a combination of the previous portfolios' assets and optimized for the customer's investment goals and risk tolerance.
-The future value of this custom portfolio is then projected using a Monte Carlo Simulation.
+Then, the savings porfolio is analyzed for its performance under different weight allocations to determine the optimum weight distribution.
+Monte Carlo Simulations are run under different weight allocations and initial investments to project the potential future value of the portfolio in different scenarios.

 ## Goal

-The goal of this project is the determine which assets in the given portfolios are performing best across returns, risk, Sharpe ratios, and volatility.
-Then, a custom portfolio is built to optimize performance between these given variables.
+The goal of this project is to analyze a given savings portfolio and determine the optimum structure of the given investment portfolio to maximize potential future earnings.
+Weight distribution and initial investment size are configured to maximize future returns.